All about Game of Thrones in Iceland

 What creates the actual world of Westeros is the host of otherworldly landscapes: foggy woods, craggy mountains, vast icescapes, and tumultuous seas.
 These landscapes are the silent actors in the series, but their varied and striking characters are perhaps one of the most vivid and compelling parts of the entire production.

 What you might know is that many of the landscapes that distinguish the fantasy of Westeros are real locations in Iceland.
 What you might not know is that many of these locations can be visited when traveling in Iceland (some more easily than others).

 TIME TO GEEK OUT

 Below is a rundown of Game of Thrones locations in Iceland, but if you’re interested in visiting the locations, check out Gray Line’s Game of Thrones tour.
 Several of the most popular spots are organized into a day tour.

-The list below includes filming locations all over the country, so they can’t all be seen in a single day tour (Iceland is small, but we’re not that small!).
-The Game of Thrones tour, however, includes some of the most popular and iconic landscapes from the show, which really allow visitors to transport themselves to the harrowing world of Westeros.
+The list below includes filming locations all over the country, so they can’t all be seen in a single-day tour (Iceland is small, but we’re not that small!).
+The Game of Thrones tour, however, includes some of the most popular and iconic landscapes from the show, which allow visitors to transport themselves to the harrowing world of Westeros.

 GAME OF THRONES FILMING LOCATIONS IN ICELAND (arranged by site name)

 1. Almannagjá Gorge